Bullwhip effect

 The bullwhip effect is a supply chain phenomenon where orders to suppliers tend to have a larger variability than sales to buyers, which results in an amplified demand variability upstream.
 In part, this results in increasing swings in inventory in response to shifts in consumer demand as one moves further up the supply chain.
 The concept first appeared in Jay Forrester's Industrial Dynamics (1961) and thus it is also known as the Forrester effect.
 It has been described as "the observed propensity for material orders to be more variable than demand signals and for this variability to increase the further upstream a company is in a supply chain".

 Research at Stanford University helped incorporate the concept into supply chain vernacular using a story about Volvo.
 Suffering a glut in green cars, sales and marketing developed a program to sell the excess inventory.
 While successful in generating the desired market pull, manufacturing did not know about the promotional plans.
 Instead, they read the increase in sales as an indication of growing demand for green cars and ramped up production.

 Research indicates a fluctuation in point-of-sale demand of five percent will be interpreted by supply chain participants as a change in demand of up to forty percent.
 Much like cracking a whip, a small flick of the wrist - a shift in point of sale demand - can cause a large motion at the end of the whip - manufacturers' responses.

 Causes

 Because customer demand is rarely perfectly stable, businesses must forecast demand to properly position inventory and other resources.
 Forecasts are based on statistics, and they are rarely perfectly accurate.
-Because forecast errors are given, companies often carry an inventory buffer called "safety stock".
+Because forecast errors are expected, companies often carry an inventory buffer called "safety stock".

 Moving up the supply chain from end-consumer to raw materials supplier, each supply chain participant has greater observed variation in demand and thus greater need for safety stock.
 In periods of rising demand, down-stream participants increase orders.
 In periods of falling demand, orders fall or stop, thereby not reducing inventory.
 The effect is that variations are amplified as one moves upstream in the supply chain (further from the customer).
-This sequence of events is well simulated by the beer distribution game which was developed by MIT Sloan School of Management in the 1960s.
+This sequence of events is well simulated by the beer distribution game that was developed by MIT Sloan School of Management in the 1960s.